 While small and relatively unassuming, a quality outdoor pillow can go a long way toward improving your sleep, whether you’re spending the night at your local state park or trekking miles into the backcountry.
 Designs range from ultralight and compressible inflatable models for multi-day backpacking missions to plush memory foam designs for ultimate car camping luxury, with many of our picks offering a good balance of comfort and weight to pull double duty.
-We’ve been testing the full gamut since 2022, and below we break down our favorite 16 camping and backpacking pillows of 2024.
-For more background information, check out our detailed comparison table and buying advice below the picks.
+We’ve been testing the full gamut since 2022, and below we break down our favorite 16 camping and backpacking pillows of 2025.
+For more background information, check out our detailed comparison table and buying advice below the picks, along with details about our testing process.

 Best for: Camping and backpacking